damms005/laravel-multipay/README.md

 FLW_SECRET_HASH='My_lovelysite123'
 ```

--   Paystack: Paystack requires a secret key to interact.
+-   Paystack: Paystack requires a secret key.
 Go to [the Paystack dashboard](https://dashboard.paystack.co/#/settings/developer) to obtain one, and use it to set the following environmental variable:

 ```
 PAYSTACK_SECRET_KEY=FLWPUBK-xxxxxxxxxxxxxxxxxxxxx-X